CSpanias/cspanias.github.io/_posts/2024-01-02-PS - Path Traversal.md

     ![](lab1_attack_fail.png)

-4. However, if we pass the absolute value of the file path we will be able to read the file:
+4. However, when we pass the absolute value of the file path we are able to read the file:

     ![](lab1_passwd.png)